 Maintenance dredging involves relocating sediment which travels along the coast and accumulates over the years where our shipping operation occurs.

-Our most recent dredging program at the Port of Weipa was successfully completed in June 2020.
+Maintenance dredging was last completed at the Port of Weipa in 2020.

 This program was completed despite unique challenges presented during strict COVID-19 restrictions.